Nelumbo nucifera: Flower

 The flowers are usually found on thick stems rising several centimetres above the leaves.
 They are showy and grow up to 35 cm in diameter.

 Some cultivated varieties have extraordinary numbers of petals.
 For example, the Chinese variety qian ban lian ("thousand petals lotus") can have between 3,000 and 4,000 petals in a single blossom and the Japanese variety ohmi myoren ("strange lotus") can have between 2,000 and 5,000 petals, the greatest number recorded for any species of plant.

-Researchers report that the lotus has the remarkable ability to regulate the temperature of its flowers within a narrow range, just as humans and other warm-blooded animals do.
-Roger S. Seymour and Paul Schultze-Motel, physiologists at the University of Adelaide in Australia, found that lotus flowers blooming in the Adelaide Botanic Gardens maintained a temperature of 30–35 °C, even when the air temperature dropped to 10 °C. They suspect the flowers may be doing this to attract cold-blooded insect pollinators.
-Studies published in the journals Nature and Philosophical Transactions: Biological Sciences in 1996 and 1998 were important contributions in the field of thermoregulation in plants.
-Two other species known to be able to regulate their temperature include Symplocarpus foetidus and Philodendron bipinnatifidum.
-The red tiger lotus is native to West Africa, including Nigeria and Cameroon, and thrives in slow-moving water.
+Lotus flowers regulate their temperature to within a narrow range, maintaining temperatures of 30–35 °C, even with air temperatures as low as 10 °C. Researchers think that this may be to attract cold-blooded insect pollinators to the flowers.
+Nelumbo nucifera is not closely related to other plants known to be thermogenic.

 Seed

 A fertilized lotus flower bears fruit that contains a cluster of 10 to 30 seeds.
 Each seed is ovoid 1–2.5 cm wide by 1–1.5 cm long with a brownish coat.
 Lotus seeds can remain viable after long periods of dormancy.
 In 1994, a seed from a sacred lotus, dated at roughly 1,300 years old ± 270 years, was successfully germinated.

-The traditional sacred lotus is only distantly related to Nymphaea caerulea, but possesses similar chemistry.
-Both Nymphaea caerulea and Nelumbo nucifera contain the alkaloids nuciferine and aporphine.

 The genome of the sacred lotus was sequenced in May 2013.
 A dedicated genome database lists additional genome assemblies sequenced since then.